creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-08-Variationnal_Dropout_and_the_local_reparameterization_trick.md

 $$q_\phi(w_{i,j}) = \mathcal{N}(\theta_{i,j}, \alpha\theta_{i,j}^2)$$

-Another section is about variational dropout with correlated weight noise but not developped in this post.
+The paper includes another section on variational dropout with correlated weight noise, but we do not developp it in this post.

 &nbsp;